 - Add the steps, upper window roof, and chimney.

 Download The Gingerbread Tudor Pattern

 Download The Gingerbread Tudor pattern from A Cottage in the Forest Library.
+It is design #65.
 Don’t forget to unzip it.
-The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format) or PDF file.
-Currently, I do not have a Silhouette or Brother Machine to test the corresponding files.
-If you have problems using those files please let me know so I can troubleshoot what might be going wrong.
-I do now include a 1″ square in with all of my SVG files.
+The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format), as a studio3 file for Silhouette, or as PDF file.
+I now include a 1″ square in with all of my SVG, DXF and Studio3 files.
 Scale the pattern so that the square is 1″ to make the building in the size it was designed.
 Of course the wonderful thing about SVG files is that you can easily scale them to make your building whatever size you would like.

 Import The Gingerbread Tutor Pattern Into Design Software

 As of this blog post, a Cricut Design Space update in 2021 broke the attached score and draw lines.
 You will need to go through the pattern in Design Space and change the score and draw lines to Score and Draw and then attach them to their object.
 I am still designing so that if someday Design Space fixes their problem, score lines and drawings import as actual score lines and drawings attached to their object, though I have pretty much lost hope of that ever happening.